catherinechang0915/Relational-DALLE/README.md

 `$ python train_dalle.py --image_text_folder /path/to/data`

-Where we provided 150,000 image-text pairs.
+Where `train_dalle.py` was modified from the DALL-E implementation linked below.
+Our training dataset consisted of 150,000 image-text pairs.
 We used the default configuration provided in the package of Adam optimizer with a learning rate of `3e-4` and no scheduler.

 [Pretrained RN (33 epochs)](https://drive.google.com/file/d/1kruA8lPV6uULFf7nD4h4M1ryf1JKHsqY/view?usp=sharing)